Tom Holland compares ‘horribly reviewed’ Crowded Room to supporting Tottenham

 The Crowded Room is based on Daniel Keyes’ 1981 novel The Minds of Billy Milligan and also stars Amanda Seyfried, Emmy Rossum and Sasha Lane.

-Through a series of interviewers with his interrogator (Seyfried), Danny is forced to come to terms with a mystery surrounding his life.
+Through a series of interviews with his interrogator (Seyfried), Danny is forced to come to terms with a mystery surrounding his life.

 Holland revealed recently that he has decided to take a break from acting after his role on the show “broke” him.